-The COINS Grand Challenge 2020 opens for entry on 11 November 2019 and closes on 6 July 2020 (new extended deadline).
-Finalists will be notified by3 August 2020 via email.
-Final judging will take place online in September, exact date to be determined.
+The COINS Grand Challenge 2022 opens for entry on 15 February 2022 and closes on 20 June 2022.
+Finalists will be notified in early August via email.
+Final judging will take place in October, date, location and other details will be determined later.

 All information regarding how to enter the COINS Grand Challenge is contained on this web site.

-Applicants are encouraged to register their interest in the Competition as early as possible, in order to receive reminders and notifications about the Competition.
-However, Competition applications are notified separately.
+Applicants are encouraged to register their interest in the Competition by signing up for emails on the home page, so as to receive reminders and notifications about the Competition.

-Applications can be submitted at any time up until the closure date with or without prior registration of interest.
+Applications can be submitted at any time up until the closing date with or without prior registration of interest.